NINGSY1024/NINGSY-pages/README.md

 # GitHub Pages

-This repository is utilized to present various academic projects I have worked on.
+This repository is utilized to present several academic projects I have worked on.